 Then I fell pregnant and had fabulous skin during my pregnancy, all the way until I stopped breastfeeding.
 The pregnancy and breastfeeding hormones afforded me the best skin I ever had, for 1 year and 10 months.

 My basic (and pretty useless) 3-step skincare corner has since exploded into a whole erm, alcove of shiny bottles labelled with the most interesting ingredients that promise glorious results.
-My skin has IMPROVED significantly with the introduction of new skincare products that treat different issues.
+My skin has IMPROVED significantly with the introduction of new skincare products that treat different issues, and also interesting home facial devices!

 The weather changes, we experience different stress levels in different phases of our lives, and our diet may change.
 As such, our skincare routines constantly need updating and adjustments too.